Martian-Technologies/Logic-Graph-Creator/docs/building.md

 # Building
 ## Introduction
-Gatality compiles on MacOS, Windows, and Linux.
+Connection Machine compiles on MacOS, Windows, and Linux.
 There are a few things you have to do in order to get it up and running:
 1. Download the code
 2. Install the dependencies (Vulkan, wasmtime)
 3. Set up the CMake build system